kalmary/Tree-Point-Cloud-Classification/README.md

 ---
 # 1. Overview <a name="overview"></a>

-**TREE-POINT-CLOUD-CLASSIFICATION** is a set of tools for tree species classification from point clouds using a 2D Residual CNN architecture.
-The framework projects 3D point cloud data into multi-channel 2D representations and processes them through a dynamically configurable ResNet.
+**TREE-POINT-CLOUD-CLASSIFICATION** is a specialized framework for tree species classification that bridges 3D point cloud processing with 2D deep learning.
+By projecting complex 3D point cloud data into multi-channel 2D representations, the system leverages a dynamically configurable Residual CNN (ResNet) architecture for high-accuracy feature extraction.

 Key Features: